VCAA resources for teachers and students for 2015

 In 2015, one of the students from the 2014 Training Program, who was selected into the Summer School, was chosen as one of the 4 people to represent Australia in the Chemistry Olympiad in 2015.
 These students won a bronze medal.
 Congratulations to the 2015 Australian Chemistry Olympiad Team.

-In 2016 the program will start on Wednesday 9 March and finished on 15 July.The exam will be held on 3 August 2016.
-If you are interested in applying the registration form will be available here at the beginning of December 2015.
+In 2016 the program will start on Wednesday 9 March and finish on 20 July.The exam will be held on 3 August 2016.
+To apply, complete a registration form

 This is an interactive tutorial system that is a collaboration between CEA, the School of Chemistry at the University of Melbourne and Pearson.
 The modules allow students to revise key ideas and skills and extend their knowledge of applications by providing instant feedback on their progress.